How to Build a Website With WordPress and Beaver Builder: A Complete Guide

 They can be very specific, such as blocking the Comments area from displaying in WordPress posts, or they can be comprehensive, such as shopping platforms, event calendars, or forms.
 If you can dream it, someone has probably built a plugin for it.

-You can purchase plugins from marketplaces or install free plugins from the WordPress Plugin Directory
+You can purchase premium plugins or install free plugins from the WordPress Plugin Directory found by navigating to the Plugins tab in your WordPress dashboard:Â

 Page builders are a specific kind of plugin that brings an entirely new set of content design tools into your site.
-Our own Beaver Builder plugin is a prime example of a page builder:
+Our own Beaver Builder plugin is a prime example of a page builder:Â

-• Choosing a WordPress Hosting Provider
+- Choosing a WordPress hosting provider

-• Installing and configuring WordPress
+- Installing and configuring WordPress

-• Selecting and installing a theme
+- Selecting and installing a theme

-• Managing your plugins
+- Managing plugins

-• Creating pages and posts
+- Creating pages and posts

-• Exploring categories and tags
+- Utilizing categories and tags

-• Building your site’s navigation
+- Structuring your site’s navigation

-Chapter 1: Choosing a WordPress Hosting Provider
+Step 1: Choosing a WordPress Hosting Provider

 Before we can look at WordPress itself, we have to cover some basic needs that all websites share.
 One is a server.
 This is where your site is stored, or “hosted,” so that web browsers can access it and deliver your content to the public.

 Many companies offer specialized hosting packages designed specifically for WordPress.
-There are also many types of hosting available, and it’s important to understand what each has to offer so you can choose the one best suited to your goals.
+There are also many types of hosting available, and it’s important to understand what each has to offer so you can choose the one best suited to your goals.Â

 Understanding the Various Types of Hosting

-Let’s take a look at some of the various kinds of hosting you’re likely to encounter when getting started with WordPress:
+Let’s take a look at some of the various kinds of hosting you’re likely to encounter when getting started with WordPress:Â

-• Shared Hosting.
+- Shared Hosting.
 This is a common and cost-effective type of hosting in which multiple websites share a single server.
 These plans tend to be highly affordable, but security and performance can be concerns, so it’s good to choose your web host carefully.
 If you have one or more small websites, this can be an economical option.

-• Virtual Private Servers (VPSs).
+- Virtual Private Servers (VPSs).
 Similar to shared hosting, VPS plans offer space on a server that stores multiple sites.
 However, each is allotted separate resources to minimize the impact the websites have on each other.
 This improves security and performance while keeping the cost budget-friendly.

-• Dedicated Servers.
+- Dedicated Servers.
 True to its name, a dedicated server is yours alone.
 This approach to hosting means your site speed and security are not going to be impacted by any other site.
 You’ll also be able to fully customize your server specifications.
-As you might imagine, this can get quite costly.
+As you might imagine, this can get quite costly. Â

-• Managed WordPress Hosting.
+- Managed WordPress Hosting.
 For a truly turnkey experience, this is the way to go.
 In addition to the usual hosting services, these plans take care of the setup, maintenance, and security of your WordPress installation.
 They’re usually available for a moderate price.

 Regardless of the hosting type you choose, it’s wise to research the company that will provide your server.
 Here are some key features to look for.